 Rebates & Incentives for your Home

-Residential Energy Conservation Program
+Residential Energy Assistance Program

 Financial assistance at 0% interest for various projects including heat pumps/mini-splits, gas furnaces and boilers, central ACs, water heaters, weatherization, EV charging infrastructure and solar PV.